demonica28/metro-ticket-booking-system/README.md

-# 🚇 Smart Metro Ticketing System
+# 🚇 Metro Ticketing System

 A simple yet functional full-stack metro ticket booking application that allows users to check fares, generate tickets, and manage station entries/exits — all backed by a clean API and database design.